PedroHLC/niemeyer/README.md

 # Features
  * Compatible with EGLFS:
      * Does not require X11 or Wayland to run.
  * Lazy scriptable setup:
- 	* At the end of the script you'll be presented to an editable bash script containing all the instructions that will be used during setup.
+     * At one point you'll be presented to an editable bash script containing all the instructions that will be used during setup.
- 	* The same happens for networks connections and partitioning.
+     * The same happens for network connections and partitioning.
  * No package will be installed without your consent.

 # Building